-Go to the IMIA Training Directory to see training opportunities to become a medical interpreter at http://www.imiaweb.org/education/trainingnotices.asp (Note: If they do not find one in their state, there are two online programs available to all languages and all states.
-They should also be aware that their English needs to be at a certain level before pursuing or studying for this profession, and this information is in the certification section, under pre-requisites.
+Go to the IMIA Training Directory to see training opportunities to become a medical interpreter at http://www.imiaweb.org/education/trainingnotices.asp (Note: If you do not find one in their state, there are two online programs available to all languages and all states.
+You should also be aware that your English needs to be at a certain level before pursuing or studying for this profession, and this information is in the certification section, under pre-requisites.

 How much do medical interpreters make?

 Go to the link below to peruse the yearly IMIA Salary Survey data which can be reviewed by state or language at http://www.imiaweb.org/about/default.asp